-We’re lowering our stress through self-care.
-We’re drinking our body weight in water to reach peak hydration.
-We’ve even found the perfect skincare products, and started to see results.
+You're lowering your stress through self-care.
+You're drinking your body weight in water.
+Maybe you've even found your holy grail skincare products and started to see results.

-Leveling up your food game can be a massive step towards better skin!
-The right mix of vitamins and nutrients can speed along your skin journey, supporting all the hard work you’ve already been putting in.
+So why would you ignore something as fundamental as diet?
+The right mix of vitamins and nutrients can speed along your skin journey, supporting all the other hard work you’re putting in.

-And to make it even easier, we’ve compiled this list of the 99 best foods for clear skin, so you don’t have to waste precious time slogging through internet research.
+To make it even easier, we’ve compiled this list of the 99 best foods for clear skin, so you can quickly and confidently jump into more skin-friendly food habits.

-Of course, no one is saying that these are the only foods you can eat.
+Of course, these aren't the only foods you can eat.
 But try putting these options front and center, and complementing them with other ingredients in moderation.
+You'll be impressed with the results!

-(And keep an eye out for foods repeated in italics — these foods are MVPs with multiple skin-clearing nutrients!)
+* Foods repeated in italics are MVPs with multiple skin-clearing nutrients.

-Omega-3 fatty acids have all sorts of health benefits, and are, in fact, called “essential fats.”
+Omega-3 fatty acids have all sorts of health benefits, and are called “essential fats.”

-When it comes to your skin, the magic of omega-3 fats is in their anti-inflammatory properties.
-This reduces puffiness and redness in the skin, which is especially useful for those of us with acne!
+When it comes to your skin, the magic of omega-3 fats is their anti-inflammatory properties.
+This reduces puffiness and redness in the skin, which is especially useful for those of us with acne.
 Acne is an inflammatory condition, so reducing inflammation can reduce the duration and severity of breakouts.

 The one downside?
-Our bodies don’t produce omega-3 fats on their own, so we must be sure to consume plenty through our diet!
+Our bodies don’t produce omega-3 fats on their own, so including omega-rich foods in your diet is extra important.

 1. Salmon